Maple Shade, N.J. Brickyards Deed Histories

 sold by Joseph Walton of the city and county of Philadelphia, cabinet maker and Lydia L. his wife of the one part,

-and John Muffett and Robert Muffett of the Township of Chester, county of Burlington, and state of New Jersey, Brick makers of the other part.
+and John Muffett and Robert Muffett of the Township of Chester, county of Burlington, and state of New Jersey, brick makers of the other part.

 for the sum of 1551 dollars and 25 cents for 12 acres and 41/100 of an acre.